blastshielddown/lapp-crash-course/README.md

 # Lightning App Crash Course

 This is an example media store powered by Lightning payments.
-The accompanying tutorial/guide can be found at [http://localhost:3000](http://localhost:3000)
+The accompanying tutorial/guide can be found on [Medium](https://medium.com/@rheedio/a-crash-course-in-lightning-app-development-part-deux-51a8e48a4540)

 ## Tools